ddev/ddev/docs/content/users/basics/troubleshooting.md

 You can also see the full Docker build using `~/.ddev/bin/docker-compose -f .ddev/.ddev-docker-compose-full.yaml build --no-cache --progress=plain`.

-## Ddev starts fine, but my browser can't access the URL "<url> server IP address could not be found" or "We can’t connect to the server at <url>"
+## DDEV starts fine, but my browser can't access the URL "<url> server IP address could not be found" or "We can’t connect to the server at <url>"

 Most people use \*.ddev.site URLs for most projects, and that works great most of the time, but requires internet access. "\*.ddev.site" is a wildcard DNS entry that always returns the IP address 127.0.0.1 (localhost).
 However, if you're not connected to the internet, or if various other name resolution issues (below) fail, this name resolution won't work.

-While ddev can create a webserver and a docker network infrastructure for a project, it doesn't have control of your computer's name resolution, so its backup technique to make a hostname resolvable by the browser is to add an entry to the hosts file (/etc/hosts on Linux and macOS, C:\Windows\system32\drivers\etc\hosts on traditional Windows).
+While DDEV can create a webserver and a docker network infrastructure for a project, it doesn't have control of your computer's name resolution, so its backup technique to make a hostname resolvable by the browser is to add an entry to the hosts file (/etc/hosts on Linux and macOS, C:\Windows\system32\drivers\etc\hosts on traditional Windows).

 * If you're not connected to the internet, your browser will not be able to look up \*.ddev.site hostnames.
 DDEV works fine offline, but for your browser to look up names they'll have to be resolved in a different way.
 * DDEV assumes that hostnames can be resolved within 3 seconds.
 That assumption is not valid on all networks or computers, so you can increase the amount of time it waits for resolution with `ddev config global --internet-detection-timeout-ms=5000` for example.